-While there are chemical remedies for powdery mildew, few home gardeners need to use them--these controls are reserved for commercial farming operations.
-A better solution for home gardeners is simply to follow good cultural practices--or to use a homemade spray, as described below.
+If you are seeing powdery-looking patches on the foliage of your plants, you most likely have a case of the very common powdery mildew fungal disease.
+While there are chemical remedies for powdery mildew, few home gardeners need to use them; these controls are usually reserved for commercial farming operations.
+A better solution for home gardeners is simply to follow good cultural practices and, if desired, to apply a simple homemade powdery mildew spray.

 Tips for Preventing Powdery Mildew